Linda Esperanza Marquez High School: Linda Esperanza Marquez

 Linda Esperanza Marquez was one of the few neighbors in Huntington Park who took action in making a change for the community when the toxic dust from " La Montaña" ("the mountain") was making many living around the area sick.
 "La Montaña" was made up of concrete rubble that created dangerous amounts of pollution.
-All of the concrete debris resulted from the 1994 incident in Northridge, California where the devastating 6.7 earthquake resulted in the collapse homes as well as the Santa Monica Freeway.
+All of the concrete debris resulted from the 1994 earthquake in Northridge, Los Angeles, California where the devastating 6.7 earthquake resulted in the collapse of homes as well as the Santa Monica Freeway.
 Unfortunately all the debris was dumped in the community of Huntington Park just across the street of people's homes.

 Linda, who lives directly across from it, came to be one of the most vocal community leaders who fought tirelessly to make a needed change in the community.
 She worked with CBE staff (Communities for Better Environment) as well as other community members to take action.
 After a lengthy struggle they led a winning campaign in 1996 and in 2004 the cleanup finally began.